justojsg/justo-generator-express/README.md

   `bodyParser`, `express-session`...
 - Allow to add new router files to the `routes` directory.
 - Allow to add new routes to a router files.
+- Allow to add new *Handlebars* views.
+- Allow to add new *Handlebars* partials.
 - Allow to configure the *Express* app for serving a *React* app.

 ## Install